 Discover 8 great reasons to travel with Collette Tours on any trip, and take a closer look at Collette America’s Music Cities Holiday tour.
 Collette Tours started with a single trip in 1918—Jack Collette leading a road trip on dirt roads from Boston to Florida.
 Over 100 years later, Collette Travel Services is one of the most trusted names in the travel industry and they now operate guided excursions to all seven continents—sign me up for that Antarctica tour.

 This article has two parts.
 First, we share 8 great reasons to consider Collette Tours for any trip.
-Second, we share highlights of the Collette America’s Music Cities Holiday tour I recently took.
+Second, we share highlights of the Collette America’s Music Cities Holiday tour.

 Collette Tours hosted our America’s Music Cities Holiday Tour and several meals.
-As always, all opinions, text, and photos are our own and are carefully crafted so you can make informed decisions and Travel Happy on future trips.
+All opinions, text, and photos are our own and are carefully crafted so you can make informed decisions and Travel Happy on future trips.

 8 Great Reasons to Travel With Collette Tours

 A compelling reason to book any guided tour is to leave the trip planning and transport details to someone else.
 For Collette guests, lodging, transport between destinations, and some planned activities and meals at each stop are included in the price.

 Expert guidance by qualified and enthusiastic Collette tour managers makes their excursions memorable and valuable.

 But Collette tour itineraries allow plenty of time to explore on your own along with optional activities to join or skip.
 Plus most scheduled activities are not mandatory.
 If you want to meet a friend for dinner at a special restaurant, then go for it.

 As an example, the “Choice on Tour” options for my America’s Music Cities Holiday tour were exploring New Orleans on a coach bus or a guided walking tour of the French Quarter—but I chose to explore on my own.